-Service that costs more will not necessarily perform more checks or include certain part replacements as standard.
+A service that costs more will not necessarily perform more checks or include certain part replacements as standard.
 Reading the service checklist (if provided) will give you this information so you know what you are paying for.
-If you read the service checklist for a Stoneacre full service for example, you’ll see that air filters and oil filter replacements, and engine oil, are all included in the service cost.
+If you read the service checklist for our full car service for example, you’ll see that air filters and oil filter replacements, and engine oil, are all included in the service cost.
 These items may not be included in the cost of a service at other garages.
 And if you look at our service checklist for a major car service, you’ll see that replacement spark plugs and fuel filters are included in the car service cost too.

 Expect to pay a premium for a premium service too.
 Paying more for a service that has a greater number of vehicle checks and includes the cost of part replacements may actually save you money in the long term, especially if any future breakdowns could have been prevented by a more comprehensive service.
 More checks means a better assessment of your vehicle that will reduce the likelihood of breakdowns or part failure.

 How much is a car service? – Compare car service prices

 We’ve looked at the average price for a car service using the top search results in Google for an interim, full and major service.
 To receive quotes, we used a 2018 1.2 litre Ford Fiesta Zetec with 32,000 miles on the clock.
 We’ve also included on average the number of maintenance checks included in each service option.

 How much does an oil change cost?
 An engine oil and filter change are commonly included in an interim service, but can also be offered as a separate service.
 The average oil and filter change cost from the top results on Google was £62.
 Although, this price is likely to be affected by the quality of engine oil your car requires.